 9. Reporting and Inventory

 I’ve mentioned reporting several times but it’s worth mentioning again.
-It’s important as an administrator to be able to provide detailed reports on system hardware and performance.
-You need to know what hardware you have, make, model, server hardware type, disk size and so on.
+It’s important for an administrator to be able to provide detailed reports on system hardware and performance.
+You need to know what hardware you have, make, model, server hardware type, disk size, and so on.
 If you’re going to monitor all servers and hardware it might as well have a built in inventory function.

 Most tools will provide pre-built reports, while other tools give you the ability to create your own reports.
 I’ve found most of the built in reports to cover most of an administrators needs.